POST FAQ PAGE

 How do I renew my certification once it expires?

 You can renew your certification through a test-out in the Denver area, held every other month, or attend a refresher academy (minimum 88 hours).
 Information on renewing your certification is found on our website.
+You can start the process for renewing your certification by accessing the Colorado POST Portal.

 I am a peace officer in another state and would like to move to Colorado and be a peace officer.
 What do I need to do?